 Running out of disk space can have a severe impact on the Uyuni database and file structure which, in most cases, is not recoverable.
 Uyuni monitors free space in specific directories, and has configurable alerts.
 For more on space management, see [Administration > Space-management >].

-You can recover disk space by removing unused custom channels and redundant database entries before you run out of space entirely.

-For instructions on how to delete custom channels, see [Administration > Channel-management >].
+You can recover disk space by removing unused software channels.
+For instructions on how to delete vendor channels, see [Administration > Channel-management >].
+For instructions on how to delete custom channels, see [Administration > Custom-channels >].